Contact UsLucy Newman

 - They are based on double occupancy both on the boat and in the hotel.
 Special pricing is available for singles who prefer not to share a cabin.

-- Fifty percent of your balance is due by April 1 with the remaining balance due no later than May 1.
-Credit card, check or cash payments are accepted with a 2% discount offered for cash payments.
+- A fifty percent deposit is due immediately.
+Credit card, check or cash payments are accepted with a 2% discount offered for cash or check payments.

 - Package prices include charter fees, flotilla fees, mooring fees, National Park fees, cruising permits, VISAR fees, goodie bags, Welcome Reception Pizza Party, Group Dinner at the Captain’s Table, beach party, “easy-on-the-cook” provisioning (including 7 breakfasts, 7 lunches, snacks and 1 dinner aboard), water, fuel, charter insurance, dinghy with motor, linens, 2 nights hotel, and 8 nights aboard your sailing vessel, gratuity for the charter base staff and and plenty of fun are included in your flotilla package.